Bunker-D/obsidian-mermaid-fixer/src/README.md

 - **Match those created** by Mermaid without the plugin (assuming you are not also fixing their style),
 - Work with both **light and dark color themes**.

-To check these requirements, a developer mode can be activated by setting the constant `DEV_MODE` to `true` in [`plugin.ts`](plugin.ts).
+To check these requirements, you can uncomment a line in the method `createButtonFunction()` defined in [`plugin.ts`](plugin.ts), so that the method `toggleDefIDs()` is called when clicking the plugin button.
-In this mode, clicking the plugin button has the effect of toggling the effects of the plugin (by actually changing the IDs and deactivating the style element it contains).
+You can then use the plugin button to toggle the effects of the plugin.

-Please, do not forget to set `DEV_MODE` back to `false` when done.
+Please, do not forget to comment this line again when done.